Lenore Croudy, Chair

 Flint Arts Council and several other groups and organizations.

 He is married to Jill.
-They have one son, Christian, and are currently expecting
+They have two sons, Christian and Reid.

 Back to Top